Being a Caregiver

 How does the ill, aging, or disabled individual feel about having a private caregiver

-assist with his or her care?
-Is he or she comfortable with the idea of a private caregiver?
+assist with their care?
+Are they comfortable with the idea of a private caregiver?

 If the decision is made to hire a private caregiver, you will want to explore many